Kyrian Nwabueze

-Kyrian Chinazorm Nwabueze (born 11 December 1992) is a Nigerian-American professional footballer who plays as a forward for Malaysia Super League club Kuala Lumpur City.
+Kyrian Chinazorm Nwabueze (born 11 December 1992) is a Nigerian professional footballer who plays as a forward.

-Club career
+Career

-Youth and College
+Youth and college

 Nwabueze played one year of college soccer at El Camino College in 2013, where he scored 19 goals.

 Professional

 Nwabueze had spells with USL PDL club Los Angeles Misioneros in 2013 and 2014, while also playing with Armenian side FC Banants in 2014, where he made six appearances and scored one goal in all competitions.
-He signed with United Soccer League club Tulsa Roughnecks in March 2015 making his fully professional debut during the season opener on March 28, 2015, entering the game at the 62nd minute.
+He signed with United Soccer League club Tulsa Roughnecks in March 2015 making his fully professional debut during the season opener on 28 March 2015, entering the game at the 62nd minute.

 In February 2016, Nwabueze signed for Armenian side Ararat Yerevan, leaving the club on 28 October 2016.

 In January 2017, Nwabueze went on trial with FC Shirak, signing a two-year contract with Shirak on 28 February 2017.

 At the beginning of August 2017, Nwabueze left Shirak, signing for Slovenian PrvaLiga side ND Gorica on a three-year contract on 15 September 2017.